robfatland/greenandblack/index.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-As this runs: Respond to the prompts with care; and continue with:
+- Respond to prompts with care; then...

 ```
 rm Miniconda3-latest-Linux-x86_64.sh